 Joint and body pain are annoyances that many experience as they age, however this discomfort is amplified with every extra pound.
 Each pound puts 1.5 times the amount of stress on weight bearing joints.
 If you are 20 pounds overweight, that’s an additional 30 pounds of pressure on your knees.
 Such excessive force can lead to long term cartilage damage and arthritis.
 Studies have found that with only an 11 pound weight loss can reduce the risk of osteoarthritis by as much as 50 percent.

-From added years to increased energy and decreased medical bills, there is a lot to gain from losing weight.
+From added years to increased energy, decreased medical bills and a better sex life, there is a lot to gain from even just losing a little bit of weight.
 For more information on how you can start losing weight now and lower your risk of disease, contact your local Medifast Weight Control Center.